Daniel Clement Colesworthy

 Daniel Clement Colesworthy (14 July 1810 – 1 April 1893) was an American printer, bookseller, and poet.

+Early life

-He was born in Portland, Maine in 1810, the son of Daniel P. and Anna Collins Colesworthy.
+Colesworthy was born in Portland, Maine, in 1810, the second son of Daniel Pecker Colesworthy and Anna Collins.
 He became a printer, having served an apprenticeship in the office of Arthur Shirley, beginning at the age of 14.
 Early in his life, he became the editor and publisher of a young people's paper first known as The Sabbath School Instructor, and afterwards Moral Reformer, and Journal of Reform, which did not last many years.

+Career

-In June, 1840, he commenced the publication of a small semi-monthly paper call The Youth's Monitor, which he continued for about two years.
+In June 1840, Colesworthy commenced the publication of a small semi-monthly paper call The Youth's Monitor, which he continued for about two years.
 In 1841 he printed the first number of a weekly literary paper, the Portland Tribune, which he continued for four years and ten weeks, and in June, 1845, sold his interest in the paper to John Edwards, who was publisher of the Portland Bulletin.
 The two papers, becoming united, were called the Tribune and Bulletin.

-Colesworthy kept a book store on Exchange Street, and for a while in the basement of the Mariner's Church, on the corner of Fore and Moulton Streets.
+Colesworthy kept a book store on Exchange Street, and for a while in the basement of the Mariner's Church, on the corner of Fore Street and Moulton Street.

 He afterwards, and before 1851, moved to Boston and opened a bookstore on Cornhill.
 He was also proprietor of another store in the immediate vicinity, having his home in Chelsea.